yohasebe/monadic-chat/docs/language-models.md

 GEMINI_API_KEY=api_key
 ```

-Chat (Gemini) is an application that accesses the Google Gemini API to answer questions on a wide range of topics.
-Code Interpreter (Gemini) assists in creating program code.
-Coding Assistant (Gemini) assists in creating and extending code.
+Once the Google Gemini API key is set, you can use the following apps.
+For information on the features of each app, refer to the [Basic Apps](./basic-apps.md) section.

 <details>
 <summary>chat_gemini_app.rb</summary>